In spirit and in look, he is a black-haired Leonardo DiCaprio about to board the Titanic. We regularly work together at the store.

 “She was glad to have met Able.
 His rare stories of deadly mountains to the north, vast, violent water to the east, years of land to the South and West, and cultures where slight disrespect meant death, could have been enough to seduce her.
 Her husband mistakenly believed his name to be the only written word she knew.
 In reality, when she saw the four symbols he carved into tree bark, her heart stopped beating.
 She felt life, her mother’s mother, had sent her a guilty verdict.
 She turned away and sobbed to herself.
 Her husband stood in the same position Seth’s father had that last and first day, one arm reaching toward her … stopping short.

-“Those four markings she quickly made into fresh, dark dirt with her staff were the only reasons her parents never learned words enough to finally ask her about what had happened to Cain; by Seth's expression they knew what had happened to Able.
-Words were already dangerous enough, being man made.
+“Those four markings she quickly made into fresh, dark dirt with her staff were the only reasons her parents never learned words enough to ask her what had happened to Cain; words were dangerous enough, being man made.
 It was the work of it that frightened them.
 Miracles were one thing but she had proved she had been keeping secrets, learning knowledge over long periods of time.

 “Her mother cried out when she saw Seth’s behavior.
 Her father ran up and reached out toward Seth but stopped short due to Seth's posture being bizarrely re-situated as she silently looked him in the eye.